kermanx/simple_ts/README.md

 For AST nodes, some are implemented and some are not.

-As you can see, the hardest part (generic and it's inference and control flow analysis) is already implemented.
+As you can see, the hardest part (generic and its inference and control flow analysis) has already been implemented.
 The rest is relatively easy.

 However, the remaining part still requires a lot of time and energy.
 As a student, I have no plans to realize it for the time being.
 If there are kind people who want to realize it, pwease take over this project.
 Thank you.